anytizer/ocunit/README.md

     cd business
     php ../phpunit.phar cases/

-More information on tests is available at: https://phpunit.readthedocs.io/en/9.5/textui.html.

 ## Logs Produced

 * `logs/testdox.txt` - Log of test status - pass or fail of test cases.
 * `logs/inventory.log` - concise report about products and prices for the merchant's review.

 # Inspirations